 Surely, it’s because some industries just don’t “get it”?
 They’ll come around in a few years, when they see the light…

-In fact, companies that manage repeatable processes depend on incremental process improvements to stay competitive.
+In fact, companies that manage collaborative processes depend on incremental process improvements to stay competitive.

 If you don’t believe me, you will probably be surprised to know that it was in fact the manufacturing industry that pioneered business process tools (eg ERP) and management concepts (eg Lean) that drive the world today.

-So why aren’t these companies flocking to Slack [terrible pun intended] and others to solve their communication problems?
+So why aren’t these companies flocking to Slack [terrible pun intended] and others to solve their collaboration problems?